rmorshea/labox/docs/src/concepts/serializers.md

 [`config`][labox.core.serializer.SerializedData.config] key within the `SerializedData`.
 This is useful for persisting options that are necessary for deserializing the data correctly.
 For example, you might include the version of the serializer or name of a plugin that was used to encode the data.
+You may customize how this data is serialized and deserialized by replacing the default [`Serializer.serialize_config`][labox.core.serializer.Serializer.serialize_config] and [`Serializer.deserialize_config`][labox.core.serializer.Serializer.deserialize_config] methods.
 Ultimately this `config` is saved within the [`ContentRecord.serializer_config`][labox.core.database.ContentRecord.serializer_config] column in the database.
 You can overwrite how this config is serialized by